Jdo300/Roo-Code/documentation/roocode-api.md

 ### IPC Server Integration

-The `RooCodeAPI` class integrates with an Inter-Process Communication (IPC) server.
+The `RooCodeAPI` class integrates with a node-ipc based Inter-Process Communication (IPC) server.
 This server facilitates communication between the main VS Code extension process and other processes, such as the webview or external applications connecting via the API.
+The IPC server supports both Unix domain sockets and TCP connections, providing flexibility in how external applications can connect.

+Key features of the IPC integration:

+- **Connection Types:** Supports both Unix domain sockets (for local processes) and TCP connections (for remote processes)
+- **Message Types:** Uses structured message types (TaskCommand, TaskEvent, Ack) for reliable communication
+- **Client Identification:** Maintains unique client IDs for proper message routing
+- **Connection Lifecycle:** Handles connect, disconnect, and acknowledgment messages
+- **Error Handling:** Provides robust error handling and reporting through the message event system

-The API methods and event emissions are often mediated through this IPC layer, ensuring reliable communication across different parts of the Roo Code architecture.
-Details about the IPC server implementation can be found in the codebase (e.g., in files related to IPC communication).
+The IPC server implementation uses the `node-ipc` package, which provides a reliable and efficient communication layer.
+The API methods and event emissions are mediated through this IPC layer, ensuring consistent communication across different parts of the Roo Code architecture.

 ---